z4kn4fein/stashbox/docs/usage/service-resolution.md

     .TreatParameterAndMemberNameAsDependencyName());
 ```

-?> The container will attempt named resolution on every dependency based on parameter or property/field name.
+?> The container will attempt named resolution on every dependency based on parameter or property / field name.

 <!-- div:right-panel -->